Trees are often the last thing we include in our garden planning or design, but they should be the first.

-Although the landscaper designs and plants the trees, it is left to us to care for them, prune them and water them.
+The landscaper may design and plant trees, but it is left to us to care for them, prune them and water them.

-This is what we did with a RUBY FALLS REDBUD to stop the eye from seeing all the garden at once and give the impression of garden rooms.
+Use a tree like this one ( RUBY FALLS REDBUD) to stop the eye from seeing the garden all at once.
+It also gives the impression of garden rooms.

 What about a Black Walnut??
 Read this before you plant one - and if you have one...

 Then let's see HOW TO PLANT A TREE

 The great French Marshal, Lyautey asked his gardener to plant a tree for him.
 When the gardener said the tree would never mature for at least 100 years, the Marshal told him to hurry and plant it.

 They say we should plant a tree under which we will never sit - a tall order requiring more than a little patience.